-AAA's turnover ratios for the three months ended March 31, 2011 and 2010 were 0% and 0%, respectively.
+AAA's turnover ratios for the years ended December 31, 2011 and 2010 were 15% and 19%, respectively.

-8. COMMITMENTS AND CONTINGENCIES
+7. COMMITMENTS AND CONTINGENCIES

-AAA and the Investment Partnership are, from time to time, party to various legal actions arising in the ordinary course of business including claims and litigations, reviews, investigations or proceedings by governmental and self regulatory agencies regarding its business.
+AAA may, from time to time, be party to various legal actions arising in the ordinary course of business including claims and litigations, reviews, investigations or proceedings by governmental and self regulatory agencies regarding their respective businesses.
+It is the opinion of the Managing General Partner and Managing Investment Partner, after consultation with counsel, that there are presently no existing matters that would result in a material adverse effect on the financial condition of the Partnership.